-Imagine you took a lox and cream bagel and turned it into a sushi roll – that’s exactly what it tastes like!
+(If you have never tasted one for yourself, imagine you took a lox and cream cheese bagel and turned it into a sushi roll!)

 - Sushi Rice.
 Freshly cooked short grain rice, seasoned with a sweetened rice vinegar mix, serves as the soft, binding base to practically all sushi.